arcusboll/wordle-solver/README.md

 # wordle-solver
-Pair programming project with Arcus and Alyssa to learn Python and experiment with different algorithms to solve Wordle
+Pair programming project with Arcus and Kartik to learn Python and experiment with different algorithms to solve Wordle